 The question all Real Estate companies are considering

-The key question is this: how do you generate serious, qualified property leads from China.
+The key question is this: how do you generate serious, qualified property leads from China?
 The answer is targeted communications and marketing efforts online.
-The Chinese online user is incredibly discerning, particularly the large budget investor.
+Chinese online user is incredibly discerning, particularly large-budget investor.
 They will research extensively to find the best property agent or consultation service to use in Canada.

 Baidu is the largest search engine in the mysterious orient with 70% of all online research conducted via this channel.
 The level of traffic generated through effective SEO (search engine optimization) is significant when you consider China’s 900 million netizens.